GeyserMC/GeyserWebsite/wiki/other/rainbow.md

 and maps all that are found.
 You may also use `/rainbow map sound <namespace>`, which maps all the custom sounds of the given namespace.
 This can be useful when you only want to export custom sounds of a single resource pack.

+### Mapping custom waypoint styles

+Custom waypoint styles, also known as locator bar icons, may be mapped by using `/rainbow auto waypoints`, which scans through all loaded resource packs for custom styles, and maps all that are found.
+You may also use `/rainbow map waypoint <waypoint style>`, which maps a single waypoint style.

 ## Capabilities and limitations

 Rainbow is currently capable of the following: